heutelbeck/sapl-policy-engine/sapl-documentation/2_6_PolicySets.md

 | `true` (matching)      | care              | Result of the **Combining Algorithm** applied to the Policies |
 | *Error*                | don't care        | `INDETERMINATE`                                               |

+An error in the target expression always makes the whole set `INDETERMINATE`, regardless of the combining algorithm and its error handling.
+The combining algorithm's error handling governs errors raised *inside* the policies, not a failure of the set's own target.
+This separation is deliberate: the target is evaluated independently of, and ahead of, the policies, which is what allows a policy set to participate in the compile-time policy index.
+Routing a target error through the combining algorithm instead would couple target and body evaluation and remove that ability.

 For how combining algorithms resolve multiple votes into a single decision, see [Combining Algorithms](../2_5_CombiningAlgorithms/).